CSIRO logo

 1. Fixed centimetre projects: These are projects which are scheduled into specific time slots and cannot be swapped.

-2. Millimetre projects: Each 3mm (and in some cases 12mm) project is matched with one or more "swap" projects that are scheduled a few days later in the same configuration.
+2. Millimetre projects: Some 3mm or 7mm projects are matched with one or more "swap" projects that are scheduled one or more days later in the same configuration.
 If the millimetre project meets with poor weather, the swap project(s) will be observed instead, and the mm project moved into the slot vacated by the swap project(s).

 3. Swap centimetre projects: These are centimetre projects (involving regular or service observing) which can be substituted for millimetre projects in poor weather.
 The partnering between millimetre and centimetre projects is done as part of the scheduling process by the Head of Science Operations.